haziqj/sm4290/README.md

 - Importantly, make sure your microphone is working.
 If possible, use a headset.
 Again, test this before joining the Zoom meeting.
 - Please join the Zoom meeting at least **one slot** before your scheduled slot.
 - Please use the naming format `<STUDENT ID> <FIRST NAME>` for your name when you join the Zoom meeting.
-- You do not have to use the camera, but it would be nice if you did.
+- You do not have to use the camera, but it would be better if you did.
 It would be nice to see a human face while the presentation is going on!
-- You are encouraged to sit in for your friends' presentations.
+- You may leave the meeting when you are done, but *you are encouraged to sit in for your friends' presentations*.
 It's a good opportunity to learn about each other's topics and also presentation skills.
 Plus, you should give each other encouragement to do public speaking.

 ## Random arrangements of students